Skip to main content

 Dependencies

-clika-ace is dependant on 2 packages:
+clika-ace is dependent on 2 packages:

 Setting the license key to be globally available

-Since every usage of clika-ace requires the availability of a valid license key,
+Since every usage of clika-ace requires the availability of a valid license key, there are 2 main methods of doing so:

 Method 1 - Using clika-init-license script